Photo by Charlesjsharp / CC BY

 As an effort to ensure that most newborn capybaras survive, all of the females in the group help to care for and nurse each other’s young.
 This way, there are many sets of eyes watching over the youngsters, who can easily fall victim to caimans, ocelots, eagles, and anacondas.

-The primary predator of an adult capybara is the jaguar, but humans hunt them as well for their meat and fur.
+The primary predator of an adult capybara is the jaguar, but humans also hunt them for their meat and fur.

 Although the capybara is not currently threatened, the habitat it thrives in is.